-2.2.
-Description of Approved Mode
+2.2 Description of Approved Mode

-The Qualcomm Pseudo Random Number Generator supports only FIPS mode which is entered without any special configurations.
-All configurations possible via the registers are supported and do not violate the constraints of the FIPS mode.
+The Qualcomm Pseudo Random Number Generator supports only a FIPS mode which is entered without any special configurations.
+All possible configurations entered via the registers are supported and do not violate the constraints of the FIPS mode.